 Do you keep your personal correspondence?
 Do you look through it on a rainy afternoon and recall memories of people and places long gone?
-The idea of a stack of letters tied up with ribbon is glorious.
+The idea of a stack of letters tied up with a ribbon is glorious.
 The reality is less romantic and much messier.

 The ribbon is too slippery to hold the envelopes together.
-They are all different sizes anyway, .
+They are all different sizes anyway.
 You can’t put letters in order because some are undated.
 You could check the postmark if only you still had the envelope.
 The drawer is full to bursting so you simply cram a new letter on top and close it quick!

 Which do you keep?
 Which should you keep?
-Even after weeding out the junk mail the number of communications is dazzling.
+Even after weeding out the junk mail, the number of communications is dazzling.
 There are only so many that can be squeezed between the pages of a diary, pinned on a board or stored somewhere safe.

 Do you keep your letters, card and other bits of paper ephemera?
 Where do your memories live?